eternal-flame-AD/yume-pdq/README.md

   - x86_64 sse4.2_portable_simd/avx2_intrinsic/avx2_portable_simd
     - statically linked with musl
     - each also has an accompanying CFI-hardened version linked with glibc
-- macOS:
+- MacOS (not part of official release due to lack of hardware, only available as [per-build artifacts](https://github.com/eternal-flame-AD/yume-pdq/actions/workflows/macos.yml))
   - aarch64 neon
-    - end-to-end tested on GitHub Actions but I don't have a real hardware to test on, your mileage may vary
+    - end-to-end tested on GitHub Actions
 - Windows:
   - x86_64 sse4.2_portable_simd/avx2_intrinsic/avx2_portable_simd
     - cross compiled using gnu toolchain